-James Doddington, Assistant Principal, has spent his career teaching at Milestone Academy, in that time teaching students with severe and complex needs across the school, from as young as 6 to as old as 19.
+James Doddington, Vice Principal, has spent his career teaching at Milestone Academy, in that time teaching students with severe and complex needs across the school, from as young as 6 to as old as 19.
 Whilst there James consistently demonstrated himself to be an outstanding teacher, and was nominated for Kent Teacher of the year 2018.
 Whilst at Milestone James developed and initiated a refined personal, social and physical development framework.
 This allowed the school to demonstrate the outstanding progress the students were and continued to make in these areas, which until that point had been problematic to demonstrate.

 More recently James led Milestone Academy’s Key stage 4 & 5 provisions and served as part of the leadership team during Milestone’s most recent Ofsted inspection, for which they successfully obtained their third consecutive Outstanding judgement.
 James is ambitious and incredibly driven, with a clear moral drive and commitment to do all he can to support young people with Special Educational Needs, and help to reduce the barriers they and their families may face, leading to the highest quality of life and outcomes for all students.